Must-Know Luxury Watch Brands

 The Must-Know Luxury Watch Brands: The Mother of All Lists

 We're listing only the top-shelf luxury watch brands here along with some stunning pictures.
-These luxurious watch brands include the obvious best brands for watches known as the "holy trinity" which is comprised of Patek Philippe, Audemars Piguet & Vacheron Constantin as well as many other luxury watchmakers such as Jaeger-LeCoultre (JLC ), Blancpain, Ulysse Nardin, Rolex, Jaquet Droz and more.
+This list of luxurious watch brands includes three of the best watch brands known as the "holy trinity" which is comprised of Patek Philippe, Audemars Piguet & Vacheron Constantin as well as many other luxury watchmakers such as Jaeger-LeCoultre (JLC ), Blancpain, Ulysse Nardin, Rolex, Jaquet Droz and more.
 Although this is a very comprehensive list, it is not in any particular order and though we may harp on the holy trinity watches a bit we're not saying that any particular brand is the best watch brand.

 Known for inventing the very first wristwatch, Patek Philippe & Co has become a top watch brand and is one of the most sought-after luxury watch brands in the world.
 Patek Philippe is one of the 3 Holy Trinity Watch Brands.
 Some of their most popular models include the Nautilus, Aquanaut, World Time, Twenty-4, Calatrava and more.
 In addition to their many popular models, Patek Philippe was commissioned to create some of the world's most complicated watches for many high profile individuals such as James Ward Packard, and Henry Graves.
 The Graves Supercomplication sold for an astounding $11,000,000 USD in 1999 at a New York auction and featured 24 complications which took 8 years to research and create.
 To many Patek is a watch brand luxury buyers consider to be the cream of the crop.